 Best auto insurance companies for high-risk drivers

 High-risk drivers may be more limited when shopping for coverage.
-Not all car insurance companies will write high-risk auto insurance.
+Not all car insurance companies are willing to take on high-risk auto insurance policies.
 Bankrate analyzed average annual full coverage premiums, provided by Quadrant Information Services, for the largest car insurance companies in the nation.
-We broke these premiums into four categories: policyholders with clean driving records, drivers with one at-fault accident, drivers with one speeding ticket and drivers with a DUI conviction.
-We also reviewed each company’s coverage offerings, available discounts, policy features and third-party scores.
+We broke these premiums into four categories: drivers with clean driving records, drivers with one at-fault accident, drivers with one speeding ticket conviction and drivers with a DUI conviction.
+We also reviewed each company’s coverage offerings, available discounts, policy features and third-party scores to help you get a well-rounded view of each provider.

 Average annual full coverage premiums by driving incident